These sweet potato fries have caramelized edges and tender middles. Watch our recipe video to see how we cut sweet potatoes into fries.

 1/2 teaspoon fresh ground black pepper

-Bake fries, turning once and rotating pans once, until edges are lightly browned and centers are tender; 15 to 25 minutes.
-The fries are done when the surface looks dry and the fries have puffed up a little.
-Don’t fret if the edges become brown, they will taste more caramelized than burnt.
-Serve fries with a sprinkle of extra salt on top.
+Bake the fries, turning once and rotating pans once, until the edges are lightly browned, and centers are tender; 15 to 25 minutes.
+Sweet potato fries are done when the surface looks dry and puffed up a little.
+Don’t fret if the edges turn brown.
+They will taste more caramelized than burnt.